Immune tolerance

-Tolerance, however, also has its negative tradeoffs.
-It allows for some pathogenic microbes to successfully infect a host and avoid elimination.
-In addition, inducing peripheral tolerance in the local microenvironment is a common survival strategy for a number of tumors that prevents their elimination by the host immune system.
+However, immune tolerance is not without its drawbacks.
+It can permit the successful infection of a host by pathogenic microbes that manage to evade immune elimination.
+Additionally, the induction of peripheral tolerance within the local microenvironment is a strategy employed by many cancers to avoid detection and destruction by the host's immune system.

 Historical background

 The phenomenon of immune tolerance was first described by Ray D. Owen in 1945, who noted that dizygotic twin cattle sharing a common placenta also shared a stable mixture of each other's red blood cells (though not necessarily 50/50), and retained that mixture throughout life.
 Although Owen did not use the term immune tolerance, his study showed the body could be tolerant of these foreign tissues.
 This observation was experimentally validated by Leslie Brent, Rupert E. Billingham and Peter Medawar in 1953, who showed by injecting foreign cells into fetal or neonatal mice, they could become accepting of future grafts from the same foreign donor.
 However, they were not thinking of the immunological consequences of their work at the time: as Medawar explains:

-"We did not set out with the idea in mind of studying the immunological consequences of the phenomenon described by Owen; on the contrary, we had been goaded by Dr. H.P.
-Donald into trying to devise a foolproof method of distinguishing monozygotic from dizygotic twins... ."
+We did not set out with the idea in mind of studying the immunological consequences of the phenomenon described by Owen; on the contrary, we had been goaded by Dr. H.P.
+Donald into trying to devise a foolproof method of distinguishing monozygotic from dizygotic twins....

 However, these discoveries, and the host of allograft experiments and observations of twin chimerism they inspired, were seminal for the theories of immune tolerance formulated by Sir Frank McFarlane Burnet and Frank Fenner, who were the first to propose the deletion of self-reactive lymphocytes to establish tolerance, now termed clonal deletion.
 Burnet and Medawar were ultimately credited for "the discovery of acquired immune tolerance" and shared the Nobel Prize in Physiology or Medicine in 1960.